StuffLikeThat books

 fuck the archive

 Haven't we got enough?
 The past is increasingly preserved for the future, and access is allowed under conditions and to selected individuals authorised by largely self-authorising bodies.
 Enough.
 More than enough.
-An alternative view of keeping, preserving, museums, archives, gatekeepers, curating, and shouting about it.15 pages.
+A rant against info-hoarding, preserving, museums, archives, gatekeepers, curating, and shouting about it.15 pages.

 £7 + postage